wiredoor/wiredoor-cli/README.md

 # Wiredoor CLI Command Reference

-`wiredoor-cli` is a lightweight command-line client written in Go, designed to interact with the Wiredoor Server.
+[Wiredoor CLI](https://github.com/wiredoor/wiredoor-cli)  is the command-line interface for interacting with the Wiredoor platform.
+It provides a simple and secure way to register nodes, expose services, and manage connectivity directly from the terminal.

 It allows you to:

+- Easily connect to new node in Wiredoor using admin credentials.
-- Connect your node to the VPN
+- Quickly connect a private machine to the Wiredoor network without complex configuration.
-- Expose or unexpose services
+- Expose HTTP or TCP services running on your local/private network with just one command.
+- Enable or disable services on the fly
 - Check VPN status and connection logs
 - Automate service exposure on boot
 - Authenticate via token-based access